pnadolny13/100-days-of-code/log.md

 **Thoughts** Flask Ask is really helpful with the Jinja templates.
 Building a cool Alexa app is really helping me to get a better understanding of Flask in general.
 I had a ton of time to work today so I made big progress!!
 Really fun to make skills.

 **Link(s) to work:** https://github.com/pnadolny13/SplitTheBill_AlexaSkill_FlaskAsk/commit/c405e561e06baa2018d6f6a9e205e75339cdf856

+### Day 12: January 15, 2018

+**Today's Progress**: I updated the Alexa skill to accept drinks and price inputs.
+Then they get looked up by name when they say how many drinks someone had.
+Also added updated totals instead of overwriting.
+I then spent a bunch of time getting it deployed to an AWS lambda because its free and then i dont need to use ngrok anymore.
+I had trouble with the deployment part because a utilities.py file was not correct in the zappa deploy.
+So I found a solution and updated it.
+It then worked but I still need to test the skill to make sure it works.
+Didnt want to test in Starbucks lol.

+**Thoughts** I worked in a Baltimore Starbucks because the plumber/carpet guys were here.
+Zappa and AWS lambdas are not that difficult once you do it once.
+It is also free for like way more than i will use it.
+I might switch my Django app to Lambdas if thats even possible.
+Would save some work.

+**Link(s) to work:** https://github.com/pnadolny13/SplitTheBill_AlexaSkill_FlaskAsk/commit/b0ff0c9878dc135786be56f0d988554113d31463